Electronic Engineering with Computer Systems BEng (Hons) or MEng – 2023 entry

 There are associated costs with this course:

-- Books/stationery/admin: Costs may be incurred associated with the purchase of writing paper.
+- Books/stationery/admin: Costs may be incurred associated with the purchase of writing paper and associated stationery.

 Scholarships and bursaries

 We're committed to making sure that we offer support for students who might need it.

 You have the option to complete a Professional Training placement as part of this course.
 This will give you the opportunity to develop your professional, academic and personal potential, helping to prepare you for your future career.

 A significant proportion of placement students at Surrey are offered graduate-level jobs or go onto postgraduate study.

 Find out more about Professional Training placements and discover how these have transformed our students’ lives and career choices.